mingshengzhangp4/variant_warehouse/README.md

 These scripts were created for SciDB 14.12 or newer.
 The larger the cluster - the faster these will run.
 The load_tools plugin is required for a vast majority of the examples.
 See: www.github.com/paradigm4/load_tools

+### gene_37: a simple set of gene locations
+A tsv and a loader script to create a very simple array of gene positions, used in some queries.

 ### kg_loader: for the 1000 Genomes Dataset
 Scripts to load the Phase 3 VCF data or data with very similar organization.
 [Click here](https://github.com/Paradigm4/vcf_tools/tree/master/kg_loader) for more information.